CharlesPikachu/freeproxy/README.md

 # 📘 Introduction

-🌍 FreeProxy continuously discovers, verifies, and updates free proxy lists with support for HTTP, HTTPS, SOCKS4, and SOCKS5.
+🌍 FreeProxy continuously discovers, verifies, and updates free proxy lists for HTTP, HTTPS, SOCKS4, and SOCKS5.
-It also offers flexible filtering by geography, anonymity, speed, and other rules, so you can quickly narrow down the best options.
+With flexible filtering by geography, anonymity, speed, and more, it helps you quickly find proxies that match your needs.
-If you find it valuable, please give the project a ⭐ to support its growth and follow future improvements.
+If you find this project useful, please consider giving it a ⭐ to support development and stay updated.

 # 🌐 Supported Proxy Sources